 We have all heard of the dreaded ACL tear.
-Whether your a basketball player, football player, or even a volleyball player all athletes can be exposed to this knee injury.
+Whether you are a basketball player, a football player, or even a volleyball player all athletes can be exposed to this knee injury.
 Although surgery has helped many athletes, it's not a guarantee.
-Many athletes struggle regaining knee motion and strength which results in many lost years competing and potential ending of their career.
+Many athletes struggle to regain knee motion and strength which results in many lost years competing and potential ending of their careers.
 In this post we'll cover the following:

 What Is An ACL Tear?